jnyloef/jnyloef.github.io/_pages/about.md

 ## biography ##

 I was born in Sweden.
-I received a BSc in Engineering Physics from [KTH Royal Institute of Technology][https://www.kth.se/en] in Stockholm, Sweden and I am currently completing a MSc in Mathematics from the same institution, graduating in June 2024.
+I received a BSc in Engineering Physics from KTH Royal Institute of Technology and I am currently completing a MSc in Mathematics from the same institution, graduating in June 2024.
 My master thesis is about Q-learning in continuous time, supervised by Prof. [Boualem Djehiche][boualem].
 During my studies I have completed two research internships: one at KTH under supervision of Prof. [Karl H. Johansson][kalle] and one at the University of Michigan supervised by Prof. [Necmiye Ozay][necmiye], which each led to [publications][publications].
 I have also completed an exchange semester at ETH Zürich while studying physics, where my courses were centered around quantum computation.

 [boualem]: https://people.kth.se/~boualem/
 [kalle]: https://people.kth.se/~kallej/